amartincolby/Rust-Quick-Guide/README.md

     }

-    /* It is important to note that, even though Rust has a return statement, it applies only to the function level, and not the level of general evaluation blocks.
+    /* It is important to note that, even though Rust has a return statement, it applies only to the _function_ level, and not the level of general evaluation blocks.
 And only through the return statement can early return be achieved.
 To wit, while Rust allows a return statement, it restricts the semantics to avoid mixing up paradigms.
 Within evaluation blocks, only implicit returns are allowed, and Rust bars implicit early return.

+    Let's break the below function to illustrate. */

+    fn less_than_42(x: i32) -> bool {
+        if x >= 42 {
+            // false
+            false
+        } else {
+            // return true;
+            true
+        }
+        // if x < 42 {
+        //     false
+        // } else {
+        //     true
+        // }
+    }

-    Let's break the function to illustrate. if the first `false` is uncommented, it false would lack a semicolon, and Rust's compiler would think that it is thus meant to be the block's return.
+    /* if the first `false` is uncommented, it would lack a semicolon, and Rust's compiler would think that it is thus meant to be the block's return.
 But since there is a statement _after_ that, it knows that it cannot be the implicit return.
 It will thus throw a missing semicolon error.

     If the second if/else is uncommented, a similar problem arises.
 The second if/else becomes the implicit return of the function block, and thus the